Gordon Medd

 Gordon Ernest Medd (17 August 1925 – January 1996) was an English professional footballer who played as a winger in the Football League for Walsall, Rochdale and York City, in non-League football for Worcester City and Sutton Coldfield Town, and was on the books of Birmingham City without making a league appearance.

+After his Football League career, Medd continued in non-league football with clubs including Worcester City and Sutton Coldfield Town.
+His playing history reflects the typical career pathway of many mid-20th-century English footballers, who frequently moved between league and semi-professional football structures during the post-war restructuring of the English game.